lowski/lowski.github.io/docs/ruby/new-methods-in-27.md

 ---
 layout: default
-title: New methods in Ruby 2.7
+title: New methods introduced in Ruby 2.7
 date: 2020-08-16
 parent: Ruby
 ---

-# New methods in Ruby 2.7
+# New methods introduced in Ruby 2.7

 Ruby 2.7 introduced some helpful methods: